 The doctors at Garden OB/GYN understand that a gynecologic exam can be overwhelming for a teenager.
 That’s why your first visit doesn’t need to include a full pelvic exam, unless you want or need one.
 The team at Garden OB/GYN focuses on easing your anxiety, helping you learn about gynecologic care, and answer any questions you might have about your body.
-To learn more about adolescent gynecology or to schedule an appointment, call one of the nine offices throughout Midtown West, the Upper East Side, and the Upper West Side of Manhattan, as well as Forest Hills, Garden City, Lake Success, Bay Shore, Massapequa, and Commack, New York, or use the online booking feature.
+To learn more about adolescent gynecology or to schedule an appointment, call one of the ten offices throughout Midtown West, the Upper East Side, and the Upper West Side of Manhattan, as well as Forest Hills, Garden City, Lake Success, Massapequa, Commack, and Cedarhurst, New York, or use the online booking feature.

 The first thing that parents and teens should know is that their initial gynecologic visit doesn’t usually include a full pelvic exam.
 Their first visit may include a complete exam if they have a problem or they’re sexually active, but for most teens, this is a low-key visit.